kedarwent/software-eng-summative-1/README.md

 ## Test driven development

-There was a test-driven development ideology behind the project; I created a test file using JEST to test the main function.
+There was a test-driven development ideology behind the project; I created a test file using JEST to test whether the main function handled negative values as expected.